Updated May 10th, 2019

-Whether you are in the market for a new home or are just selling the one you own, you probably feel like you are in over your head.
-Unless you plan to buy or sell on your own, chances are you will want a real estate agent to help you navigate the murky water of the real estate transactions that lie ahead.
+Whether you’re in the market for a new home or are just selling the one you own, you probably feel like you are in over your head.
+Unless you plan to buy or sell on your own, chances are you will want a Clever Partner Agent to help you navigate the murky water of the real estate transactions that lie ahead.
 Which is great, since it is what they happen to do best.

 There are thousands of agents out there in the vast world of real estate, so it’s hard to know who you are dealing with.
 Listing agent?
 Seller’s agent?
 Wait, there is a difference…?
 It’s okay to not understand the distinction.
 We are here to explain everything you need to know about working with a listing agent versus a selling agent.

 A listing agent represents the seller in a transaction, which might lead you to think a listing agent and a selling agent are the same.
 However, they’re usually not.
 The listing agent will set the price for the home and market the home to bring in buyers; they’ll also help stage the home and hold open houses.

 On the other hand, a selling agent represents the buyer.
 (So if you’ve heard of a buyer’s agent, these are the same!
 A bit confusing, we know.)
 The selling agent is referred to as a buyer’s agent before the contract is signed.
 After that point, they’re the selling agent.
 A selling agent finds properties their client—the buyer—may be interested in and represents them throughout the home-buying process.

 Listing agents are real estate agents that work with a seller.
 Let’s break it down for you:

 A seller contacts the listing agent to let them know they are ready to take the leap and sell their house.
 The listing agent sets up a meeting with the seller, evaluates the property, and runs a comparative market analysis on the home.
 This provides the seller with some pretty valuable advice about when to sell.